-Apply skills that enable you to initiate, execute and manage change effectively.
+Learn and apply skills that enable you to initiate, execute and manage change effectively…

 If you need to take charge of change, you need the skills that will enable you to do so successfully.
 This change management training course will teach you how to set up change programmes effectively that take into account the potential for unease and resistance by those affected.